 In addition, [Employer name] reimburses the Fund to cover the excess of the benefits paid as a consequence of retrenchment above the funded resignation or retirement benefit (the funded resignation or retirement benefit is calculated as the VBI multiplied by the benefit).

 Funding calls

 The Fund is required to comply with the superannuation prudential standards.
-AASB 119 148(d)(iv) Under the superannuation prudential standard SPS 160, the Fund is required to target full funding of its vested benefits.
+Under the superannuation prudential standard SPS 160, the Fund is required to target full funding of its vested benefits.
 There may be circumstances where: